DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 ---

-# Installing the GitHub CLI Utility.
+# Installing the GitHub Utility.

 GitHub CLI is a tool that extends the capabilities of Git.
 Developers can interact with GitHub repositories, pull requests, issues, and workflows directly from their terminal.